meltyourface/blank/posts/Christian-magical-narrative-charms/Blending-Pagan-and-Christian-Beliefs-in-Merseburg-Incantations/index.md

 The invocation of Wodan and Eoroweþ, two of the gods mentioned, exemplifies the persistence of pre-Christian Germanic beliefs in using the power of the divine to perform magical acts.
 Although scholars have found no direct correlations to Christian elements in this particular spell, the mingling of Christian and pagan motifs is evident in the incantation's preservation as part of a Christian liturgical manuscript.
 This demonstrates that even wholly pagan incantations were embraced and utilized by the Christian religious authorities of the time, perhaps because of the incantation's efficacy and the cultural importance of these beliefs.

-Incantation II: Charm for the Healing of a Horse's Sprained Limb
+**Incantation II**: Charm for the Healing of a Horse's Sprained Limb

 In the second incantation, a combination of pagan and Christian elements is evident.
 The charm recounts a story of Wodan on his journey with Balder (a Germanic god).
 They come across a horse with a sprained limb, and Wodan speaks an incantation to heal the injury: